mplaine/full-stack-open/README.md

 My solutions to the Part 3 exercises can be found [here](./exercises/part3/).

-The *Phonebook* web service is running online at <https://phonebook-01o9.onrender.com>.
+The *Phonebook* web application is running online at <https://phonebook-01o9.onrender.com>.

 ### Part 4: Testing Express servers, user administration